 Prague is bursting at the seams with things to do.
 Whether you choose the city’s rich musical heritage or enjoy a pint of Pilsner in one of its legendary beer cellars, this is the city where there really is something for everyone.

-Prague’s theatre and concert venues are all centrally located in the Old Town and New Town and the same is true for most small and medium-scale jazz and rock venues. Žižkov has more late-night pubs and bars and Holešovice is good for nightlife, offering several of the city’s newest clubs and venues.
-Wenceslas Square and side-streets are the centre of Prague’s red light district.
+Prague’s theatre and concert venues are centrally located in the Old Town and New Town, and the same is true for most small and medium-scale jazz and rock venues. Žižkov has more late-night pubs and bars, and Holešovice is good for nightlife, offering several of the city’s newest clubs and venues.
+Wenceslas Square and side streets are the centres of Prague’s red-light district.

-Most visitors just enjoy relaxed walking in Prague and discovering nice views, historic buildings, religious icons and famous inhabitants.
-There are plenty of walking tours to choose from, some covering the general history of the city while others are focused on specific themes – the history of the Jewish community, Romanesque Prague, Gothic Prague, Baroque Prague, Renaissance Prague or Composers’ Prague.
+Most visitors enjoy relaxed walking in Prague and discovering nice views, historic buildings, religious icons and famous inhabitants.
+There are plenty of walking tours to choose from, some covering the general history of the city.
+In contrast, others are focused on specific themes – the history of the Jewish community, Romanesque Prague, Gothic Prague, Baroque Prague, Renaissance Prague or Composers’ Prague.
 You can join a group or book your own personal guide.

 If the idea of walking does not appeal to you, you can always blend culture with comfort by taking a ride through Prague instead.
 Horse-drawn carriages carry you at a gentle pace through the cobbled streets of Old Town.
 Or you can opt for a ride in a vintage car – open-top, weather permitting.
 Generally, all tours depart from Old Town Square.
-Riverboats are another option for seeing the city from a different angle – lunch cruise, evening cruise with dinner or cruise with live music where live jazz bands plays.
+Riverboats are another option for seeing the city from a different angle, like the lunch cruise, evening cruise with dinner or cruise with live music where live jazz bands play.